-If the covered entity determines that the proposed use or disclosure would not be related to a government action "in connection with" any of the wide range of activities indicated above, the Reproductive Health Care Rule would not apply.
-Otherwise, the covered entity must continue on to the next inquiry.

-Consider again how this part of the Reproductive Health Care Rule would apply to a health care professional's legal duty as a mandatory reporter of child abuse and neglect.
-As described above, a report about suspected child abuse is made "for the purpose of investigating or imposing liability on" the suspected abuser.
-Now the covered entity must decide whether the anticipated investigation the mandatory report will trigger would be "in connection with seeking, obtaining, providing, or facilitating reproductive health care."
-Given the broad and unbounded definition in the Proposed Rule, a covered entity could reasonably conclude (or fear) that a report about suspected child sexual abuse or a report about a suspected coerced abortion would qualify.
+- o If not, would the anticipated investigation or proceeding be "in connection with" someone seeking, providing, or facilitating" reproductive health care? - If the covered entity determines that the proposed use or disclosure would not be related to a government action "in connection with" any of the wide range of activities indicated above, the Reproductive Health Care Rule would not apply.
+Otherwise, the covered entity must continue on to the next inquiry. - Consider again how this part of the Reproductive Health Care Rule would apply to a health care professional's legal duty as a mandatory reporter of child abuse and neglect. - As described above, a report about suspected child abuse is made "for the purpose of investigating or imposing liability on" the suspected abuser. - Now the covered entity must decide whether the anticipated investigation the mandatory report will trigger would be "in connection with seeking, obtaining, providing, or facilitating reproductive health care." - Given the broad and unbounded definition in the proposed rule, a covered entity could reasonably conclude (or fear) that a report about suspected child sexual abuse or a report about a suspected coerced abortion would qualify. - For these reasons, it is probable that the proposed rule will intimidate or confuse mandatory reporters out of reporting suspected child abuse or neglect to state law enforcement authorities.
+If HHS believes this would not be the case, it should explain in detail why it rejects this analysis of its proposed regulations' likely effects.

-3. Was the reproductive health care activity in question "lawful" where it was sought, obtained, provided, or facilitated?
+(iii) Was the reproductive health care activity in question "lawful" where it was sought, obtained, provided, or facilitated?

-The Rule of Applicability in § 164.502(a)(5)(iii)(C) requires the covered entity to determine whether the reproductive health care activity in question was legal where it was sought, obtained, provided, or facilitated.
-The Rule of Applicability provides three scenarios to illustrate its application, covering multistate investigations, single-state investigations, and investigations into "care" protected by (HHS's interpretation of) federal law.

-The Department states that the Rule of Applicability "would limit the new prohibition to certain categories of instances in which the state lacks any substantial interest in seeking the disclosure."
-But it is far from clear that the Department has achieved this goal by making it illegal for a covered entity to use or disclose PHI "in connection with" "reproductive health care" that is "lawful."

-As noted already, there are a myriad of complexities and ambiguities within the proposed Reproductive Health Care Rule.
+- The Rule of Applicability in § 164.502(a)(5)(iii)(C) requires the covered entity to determine whether the reproductive health care activity in question was legal where it was sought, obtained, provided, or facilitated.
+The Rule of Applicability provides three scenarios to illustrate its application, covering multistate investigations, single-state investigations, and investigations into "care" protected by (HHS's interpretation of) federal law. - The Department states that the Rule of Applicability "would limit the new prohibition to certain categories of instances in which the state lacks any substantial interest in seeking the disclosure."
+But it is far from clear that the Department has achieved this goal by making it illegal for a covered entity to use or disclose PHI "in connection with" "reproductive health care" that is "lawful." - As noted already, there are a myriad of complexities and ambiguities within the proposed Reproductive Health Care Rule.
 But the Rule of Applicability now adds another with the term "lawful."
 This term is not defined, so covered entities would have to look to the preamble for clues as to how this term will be interpreted and enforced.